By Marianne Sciucco

 Conversation is needed across the world among those whose lives are impacted by dementia to compare notes, speak plain truths, and inspire each other to create change in our communities, from the family unit to the greater good.
 We aim to provide those conversations, to bring people together across borders and cultures to share our stories.

-Please join us on September 13th at 2:00 pm EST for Dementia Care Around the World, Part One.
+On September 13th, 2022 we presented Dementia Care Around the World, Part One.
 In this AlzAuthors Live!
-Virtual Q&A we explore with three of our authors the similarities and differences caregivers and those living with dementia encounter as they seek care and search for solutions to the many questions and problems a dementia diagnosis brings.
+Virtual Q&A we explored with three of our authors the similarities and differences caregivers and those living with dementia encounter as they seek care and search for solutions to the many questions and problems a dementia diagnosis brings.
 The authors featured in this event represent the United States, Canada, and Costa Rica.
 We hope their stories will inspire and empower you on your own dementia journey.

 This is the first in an ongoing series.
 We hope to offer future discussions with authors representing other countries.